I don’t think anyone likes to be angry.

 To feel anger is to feel the experience of being human.
 The problem is not the emotion, but what you do with the anger.

 Anger is a response to feeling hurt.
 It’s the human flight-fight response in action.
 Something feels like it’s threatening your sense of Self and happiness.
 It’s great that the brain is working and doing what it’s supposed to do.
 But:

 Where there is anger, there is always pain underneath.
 Eckhart Tolle

 Anger is an alarm bell.
 All of a sudden, something needs attention.
 For some people, the alarm is quick to go off.
-Instead of detecting the intruder who has smashed through the front door, the alarm is triggered by the wind rattling the window.
+An alarm is supposed to detect the intruder who has smashed through the front door.
+Instead, the alarm goes off when the wind is rattling the window.

 Anger is also one of the stages of grief.
-If you have suffered a loss which you have not yet grieved it may be that unexpressed anger appears.
+If you have suffered a loss which you haven’t grieved it may be that the unexpressed anger appears.
 If the loss happened sometime in the past, you wouldn’t make sense of it as the cause of your angry outburst.

-Or your stress levels may be building up to a level which adds to what you are angry about in the moment.
+Or your stress levels build up to a level which adds to what you are angry about at the moment.
 So it’s not just about your partner’s untidy habits, what else is going on that you haven’t spoken up about?

 Listening To The Alarm

 Part of integrating your anger is becoming attuned to the internal alarm so that you can say ‘Ouch, that hurt!’ and reset.